 When faith, endurance and creativity are not enough, what’s next?

-In Dancing with a Porcupine, Jennie Owens shares the compelling story of her struggle to save her own life while caring for three troubled children she and her husband adopted from foster care.
+In Dancing with a Porcupine, Jennie Owens shares with humor and raw honesty the compelling story of her struggle to save her own life while caring for three children she and her husband adopted from foster care.
 How could she stay loving, giving, and forgiving in the midst of a daily battle with children acting out the rage, resentment, and pain of their own traumatic pasts?

-Is there such a thing as secondary trauma–and if so, what do you do about it?
-When faith, endurance and creativity are not enough, what’s next?
+When faith, endurance, and creativity are not enough, what’s next?

 You can thrive as a parent!